j-d-carmichael/quilk/README.md

 The version number will be moved to 1.0.0 once I deem this stable.

 ### Last updates
+- Moved to the simple ansi-html in the email module as it has zero dependencies.
 - Standardised the logging from the modules.
 - Created a new global entity, die.
 This if called during a release will run the error block of the release if it exists before process.exit(); so basically you now know wher stuff breaks on a server for example.
 - Extended the release runner, upon completion the runner will now run a separate block, eg call a webhook or send an email.